runwhen-contrib/rw-public-codecollection/codebundles/k8s-triage-patroni/README.md

-# GCP Operations Suite Log Query Dashboard
+# Kubernetes Triage Patroni

 ## TaskSet
-Generate a link to the GCP Log Explorer.
+Taskset to triage issues related to patroni.

 ## Use Cases